ncbi/robotframework-pageobjects/README.md

 	from robotpageobjects import Page

 	class MyPage(Page):
     		uri = "/"

     		def search(self, term):
         	...

-The search method maps to both "Search" or "Search My Page" keywords.
+The search method maps to both `Search` or `Search My Page` keywords.
 This lets you be either implicit or explicit about what page you are on in your Robot test.

-Customizing Robot Keywords
+### Customizing Robot Keywords

 IFT gives Page object authors some control over how Page object method names are mapped to Robot keywords:

-- You can allow the test writer to insert the page object name at a specific place in the keyword (not just at the end) by using the robot_alias decorator with a __name__ token.
+- You can allow the test writer to insert the page object name at a specific place in the keyword (not just at the end) by using the robot_alias decorator with a `__name__` token.
 For example:

     from robotpageobjects import Page, robot_alias